krishnarula2/tumor-detection/README.md

 pillow>=8.0.0
 ```

-## 🔄 Future Enhancements

-- [ ] Integration with DICOM medical imaging standards
-- [ ] Multi-class tumor type classification
-- [ ] Web-based dashboard for real-time analysis
-- [ ] Mobile app integration
-- [ ] Advanced visualization with 3D rendering
-- [ ] Integration with hospital information systems
-- [ ] Explainable AI features for medical professionals

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Author

-**Krish Narula**
-- LinkedIn: [Add your LinkedIn]
-- Email: [Add your email]
-- Portfolio: [Add your portfolio website]

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/krishnarula/brain-tumor-detection/issues).

-## ⭐ Show your support

-Give a ⭐️ if this project helped you!

----

-*Developed with ❤️ by Krish Narula for advancing medical AI research*